trendmicro/terraform-provider-conformity/docs/tools/steps.md

 ## 2. Choose an output location

-Run the tool from the directory where you want `main.tf` written.
+Run the tool from the directory where you want `main.tf` written, or use `-out` to target another folder.

 ## 3. Generate migrated resources